 10 Guidelines for persons with disabilities or with specific needs 4

-Supplement 4 to ITU-T A-series Recommendations
+Revised Supplement 4 to ITU-T A-series Recommendations

-Supplement on guidelines for remote participation
+Guidelines for remote participation

 1 Scope

 Well-documented rules and procedures, including the legal aspects, are useful for electronic meetings of ITU-T groups.
-ITU-T groups include, but are not limited to, TSAG, study groups, working parties, Questions or Rapporteur groups, focus groups, Joint Coordination Activities (JCAs), correspondence groups, ad hoc groups, regional groups and the Review Committee.
+ITU-T groups include, but are not limited to, TSAG, study groups, working parties, Questions or Rapporteur groups, focus groups, Joint Coordination Activities (JCAs), correspondence groups, ad hoc groups and regional groups.

+NOTE 1 –The rights of remote participants are not covered in this Supplement.

 Meetings of ITU-T groups may be conducted in the following formats: